rivue/Gamified-Study-Tool/README.md

         - see purple text in tablet (continue w/ gemini flash stuff)
             1) give whole textbook to gpt to "split up" ✅
-            2) store embeddings in pinecone (every paragraph) ✅ 2.5) build a small ai rag chatbot to test out that everything I did so far works (it does) ✅
+            2) store embeddings in pinecone (every paragraph) ✅ 2.1) build a small ai rag chatbot to test out that everything I did so far works (it does) ✅
             3) generate questions per every subchapter / lecture given syllabus (stored in database) (currently working on 🏗️)
+                3.1) integrate rag stuff with backend ✅ 3.3) clean out db (pinecone as well) and modify rooms based on user input of rooms
+                -   FIX WEIRD THING THAT LETS USERS GENERATE ROOMS WHICH ARE NOT A PART OF A GIVEN LIBRARY W/ LIBRARY ID (in generate_room in library_routes.py) as opposed to 24 randomly generated rooms 3.4) add rag retrieval to rooms

                 - what to do if document generation fails?
                 - USER HAS TO BE LOGGED IN TO GENERATE A LIBRARY
                 - add multiple file upload later
                 - add delete file from library feature
+                - user can change room name? possibly
+                - make sure every thing is created successfully before adding anything to database possibly?
             4) user can re-generate questions easily and for cheap (cheap for me at least cost for user tbd) bc embeddings are precomputed
             5) user should delete things hopefully
         - other idea: instead of giving whole textbook to gemini to figure out ideas, just have the user input a syllabus / toc of